Garvan-Data-Science-Platform/ctrl/README.md

 1. Get started by editing the `schema.prisma` file.

    _E.g.
 We have a user model.
-We don’t currently capture the last name of the user but we would like to in the future.
+We don’t currently capture the middle name of the user but we would like to in the future.
 We can simply edit the `schema.prisma` file like so:_

    ```typescript
    ...